gardener/sow/README.md

 This file should describe the information that should be kept for subsequent executions

-It uses the `deployment.yaml` and all the stubs used for its processing as stub.
+It uses the actual effective processed `deployment.yaml` as stub.

 #### `export.yaml`